Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 So they didn't accept my speech pitch, but that's okay.

-I'm up against academics and what I was pitching was a glorified epiphany anyway.
+I'm up against academics, and what I was pitching was a glorified epiphany anyway.

 Oh, you can check how much they go for on eBay.

-It's a lot, it's a shocking amount.
+It's a shocking amount.

-It's uh all the video comments.
+Yeah, it's all the video comments.

 Well, I'll very quickly just go through two from my segment.

-Uh they've stabbed us in the back over 23 times by now.
+They've stabbed us in the back over 23 times by now.

-Well, obviously don't endorse a Caesarean solution.
+Well, obviously, don't endorse a Cesarean solution.

-Uh and then uh Rex says uh David Lamy eating crayons in his room and A Burson, so you've been made prime minister.
+And then Rex says, David Lamy eating crayons in his room and Abe burst in.

-That that is how it's gonna happen.
+That is how it's going to happen.

-Um so let's see.
+So let's see.

-Because one of the problems is that all three answers that I provided are somewhat plausible, yeah, which is why I am withholding public statements on where I fall so far.
+Because one of the problems is that all three answers that I provided are somewhat plausible, which is why I am withholding public statements on where I fall so far.

-And Chance from Canada has said has asked, will you guys cover the Israel conspiracy theory on Kirk's assassination?
+And Chance from Canada has said, has asked, will you guys cover the Israel conspiracy theory on Kirk's assassination?

 I'm pretty certain that Carl covered a lot of that on Thursday's stream, the day after it happened.

-So if you want to go back and uh see some of the information, I'm sure it's been expanded on by now, having been almost a week, but a lot of the information regarding that conspiracy theory was already available by that point, so you can uh watch Carl's segment for more on that.
+So if you want to go back and see some of the information, I'm sure it's been expanded on by now, having been almost a week, but a lot of the information regarding that conspiracy theory was already available by that point.

-What happened to your principal, the right, you shot them.
+What happened to your principal, the right?

 There's no contradiction.